zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/automl/automl.md

     from oml import automl</copy>
     ```

-2. Use the `oml.sync` function to create an OML Dataframe as a proxy for the database table WINE.
+2. Use the `oml.sync` function to create an Oracle Machine Learning Dataframe as a proxy for the database table WINE.
     ```
     %python
     <copy>